Hidden div

 Supports Blood Circulation

 Healthy blood circulation is essential for ensuring your body receives the nutrients it needs to function properly and maintain good health.
-Any cardio activity gets your heart rate pumping and your blood flowing throughout your body, but LISS cardio is especially great when it comes to supporting blood circulation.
-Since it is a bit more gentle on the body and since it’s done over a longer time than shorter interval workouts, LISS increases the heart rate to a moderate level and gives your body the time it needs to move things around and allow all parts of your body to refresh.
+Any cardio session gets your heart rate pumping and your blood flowing throughout your body, but LISS cardio is especially great when it comes to supporting blood circulation.
+Since it is a bit more gentle on the body and since it’s done over a longer time than shorter interval workouts, LISS exercises increases the heart rate to a moderate level and gives your body the time it needs to move things around and allow all parts of your body to refresh.

 Allows Your Body to Recover

 Suppose you’re training for something that requires a lot of endurance and intensity, like a marathon, for example.
 In that case, a LISS cardio workout is the perfect way to allow your body to recover while still training for endurance.
-Since LISS is low-intensity, it gives your body a break it needs between more challenging training days.
-And, since you’re still increasing your heart rate, LISS is great for practicing endurance and strengthening your heart and lungs.
+Since LISS is low-intensity cardio, it gives your body a break it needs between more challenging training days.
+And, since you’re still increasing your heart rate, LISS workout is great for practicing endurance and strengthening your heart and lungs.

 The Drawbacks of LISS Cardio